Ikuyu/dotemacs/README.md

 To be used with the [Railwaycat Emacs Mac Port](https://github.com/railwaycat/homebrew-emacsmacport).

-Remarks:
+Requirements:

+- brew install pandoc
+- mkdir ./slipbox
-- the `teletext-nos` package depends on the `Bitstream Vera Sans Mono` font
+- `Bitstream Vera Sans Mono` font (the `teletext-nos` package depends on it)
 - if [installed](https://medium.com/@shashikant.jagtap/getting-apples-sf-mono-font-in-macos-1de5183add84), the prefered `SF Mono` font is used.